MoserMichael/python-obj-system/python-obj-system.md

 # same thing as
 assert inspect.isclass(foo_obj.__class__)

-# an object is not derived from class type
+# an object is not derived from class type.
 assert not isinstance(foo_obj, type)
 # same thng as
 assert not inspect.isclass(foo_obj)

 ```
-Now there is much more. there is the inspect module that returns it all, a kind of rosetta stone of the python object model.
+Now there is much more: there is the inspect module that returns it all, a kind of rosetta stone of the python object model.
 inspect.getmembers returns everything!
 You can see the source of inspect.getmembers [here](https://github.com/python/cpython/blob/3.10/Lib/inspect.py)